core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'anydata'

 An anydata serves as a container for an arbitrary set of schema nodes that otherwise appear as normal YANG-modeled data.
-An anydata instance is encoded using the same rules as a container, i.e., CBOR map.
+An anydata schema node instance is encoded using the same rules as a container, i.e., CBOR map.
 The requirement that anydata content can be modeled by YANG implies the following:

 * CBOR map keys of any inner schema nodes MUST be set to valid deltas or names.